What is an Exceptional Companion Dog?

-Studies have shown that during this critical period these early experiences are actually hard wired into the brain.
+Studies have shown that during this critical period, these early experiences are hard-wired into the brain.
 Memories are created that last a lifetime.
-If the puppy isn’t adequately socialized during this period, if often results in a dog who is fearful, aggressive, growls at people, or worse.
+If the puppy isn’t adequately socialized during this period, it often results in a dog who is fearful, aggressive, growls at people, or worse.

 So go have fun with your new little one and introduce them to their new world!
 As soon as they are eligible, enroll them in a puppy kindergarten class.